light gray lines

 Product design includes user research, persona development, wireframing, prototyping, and user interface design.
 Beyond that, designers’ time is also needed to create intuitive workflows, conduct usability testing, and iterate based on customer feedback.

 Regular design reviews and accessibility compliance checking require additional resources and expertise.
-In addition to that, organizations must also factor in substantial tooling costs for design platforms, such as Figma and Adobe Creative Suite.
+In addition, organizations must factor in substantial tooling costs for design platforms such as Figma and Adobe Creative Suite.

 The cost of quality in software development encompasses not only the salaries of QA engineers but also infrastructure costs for testing environments, automated testing applications, continuous integration tools, and device labs for cross-platform testing.
 When combined with the time required for test planning, execution, and defect management, QA can constitute 15-25% of the total project budget.